Cultivating Community through Corporate Responsibility

 From April 27 through May 12, 2019, ADS Security employees participated in the Sound the Alarm event with the American Red Cross.
 The annual event provides free smoke alarms and fire safety preparation to 100 at-risk communities in all 50 states, Puerto Rico and the U.S. Virgin Islands.

 ADS Security’s philanthropic initiative began with encouragement from the company’s local branches, who had participated with the American Red Cross on an individual basis.
-Sarah Grathwhol, associate marketing manager of ADS Security, brought the idea of a nationwide community involvement initiative to the attention of ADS Security President John Cerasuolo and received immediate approval for an employee volunteer day.
+Sarah Grathwohl, associate marketing manager of ADS Security, brought the idea of a nationwide community involvement initiative to the attention of ADS Security President John Cerasuolo and received immediate approval for an employee volunteer day.

-“Our mission is to get involved in the community,” Grathwhol says.
+“Our mission is to get involved in the community,” Grathwohl says.
 “One branch actually made ADS Security shirts specific for the American Red Cross Sound the Alarm volunteer day.
 Once I sent out the email to ask for input, everyone was excited to jump in and give back.”

 As a national volunteer initiative, 13 branches of ADS Security signed up for the cause.
 The American Red Cross trained sixty employees, joined by their friends and family, on how to install smoke detectors and educate the community about the importance of fire safety.

-“Every team member had a different job to make the day successful,” Grathwhol says.
+“Every team member had a different job to make the day successful,” Grathwohl says.
 “Over one weekend, in 4-5 hours we installed 300 smoke detectors and taught others the importance of a fire safety plan.”